thusser/goetc/README.md

 # GoETC

-Exposorure time calculator for the IAG's telescope.
+Exposure time calculator for the IAG's telescope.

 Download::